Tier Two Visa Mortgages

 Foreign Nationals residing in the UK for the purpose of fulfilling a position of skilled employment, do so under a Tier 2 Visa.
-These individuals do not ordinarily have indefinite leave to remain, and their length of stay in the UK varies, depending on employment need, but maybe up to five years, with the ability to extend, where required.
+These individuals do not ordinarily have indefinite leave to remain.
+Their length of stay in the UK varies, depending on employment need.
+But maybe up to five years, with the ability to extend, where required.

-Tier 2 Visa holders need to be able to speak, read, write and understand English, earn a minimum defined income for the type of work you do, and work for an employer on the Home Office’s approved list.
+Tier 2 Visa holders need to be able to speak, read, write and understand English.
+You must earn a minimum defined income for the type of work you do, and work for an employer on the Home Office’s approved list.

 Why is it a challenge to obtain a mortgage with a Tier 2 Visa?

-Lending criteria will vary between Mortgage Lenders and many of those offering mortgages for foreign nationals are likely to be the more specialist lenders.
+Lending criteria will vary between Mortgage Lenders.
+Many of those offering mortgages for foreign nationals are likely to be the more specialist lenders.